Part-time, in class Urban Design Certificate

 Coursework: What to expect

 You’ll complete reading before many of your courses begin.
-We’ll email you these assignments a week before the first class session.
+We’ll email you these pre-course readings a week before the first class session.

 If you’re a certificate student, you’ll complete take-home assignments for each course except the studio courses.
 For courses that run from September to November, assignments are due January 15.
 For courses that run from January to June, assignments are due June 15.
 You should plan to spend between 12 and 14 hours on each assignment, for which you’ll receive a letter grade.